filswan/swan-client/README.md

 **--dataset (optional)** The curated dataset from which the Car files are generated

-**--description (optional)** Details to better describe the data and confine the task or anything the miner needs to be informed
+**--description (optional)** Details to better describe the data and confine the task or anything the storage provider needs to be informed

 Two CSV files are generated after successfully running the command: task-name.csv, task-name-metadata.csv.

-[task-name.csv] is a CSV generated for posting a task on Swan platform or transferring to miners directly for offline import
+[task-name.csv] is a CSV generated for posting a task on Swan platform or transferring to storage providers directly for offline import

 ```
 uuid,miner_id,deal_cid,file_source_url,md5,start_epoch,piece_cid